Ayushrawat-cmd/movie-list/README.md

 # Add Your Favourite Movie

-### Movie will be add with imdb rating us imdb API.
+### Movie will be add with imdb rating using imdb API.